oduwsdl/Memento-aware-Browser/README.md

 $ git clone https://github.com/a-mabe/Memento-aware-Browser.git
 $ cd Memento-aware-Browser/src
 ```

+### Installing Archive Now

+The Memento-aware Browser uses [Archive Now](https://github.com/oduwsdl/archivenow) for the bookmark as archive feature.
+In order to use this feature, Archive Now and its dependencies must be installed.

 ### Linux
 After you have installed depot_tools and cloned the repository, assuming you are using Ubuntu, run [install-build-deps.sh](https://chromium.googlesource.com/chromium/src/+/master/build/install-build-deps.sh).